paulvt/podbringer/README.md

 use it.
 Until then, you just have to enter the right service-specific RSS feed URL in your favorite podcast client to start using it.

-The URL is comprised of the following parts:
+Given the Mixcloud URL <https://www.mixcloud.com/myfavouriteband/>, the URL you need to use for Podbringer is comprised of the following parts:

 ```
   https://my.domain.tld/podbringer/feed/mixcloud/myfavouriteband
   |------------------------------|     |-------||--------------|
-   The hosted location URL              Service  User @ service
+   The Podbringer location URL          Service  User @ service
 ```

 ## License